 Do you have an accurate understanding of upcoming renewals and off-contract revenue?
 It should be based on the calculated product and contract renewal dates, auto-renew status and notification period.
 You can’t set proactive alerts if you don’t know the renewal dates.

 PRIORITIZING WHICH RENEWALS TO WORK ON

 Do you have a singular view of upcoming renewals prioritized as high, medium and low based on revenue size, retention risk and upside opportunity?
 You’ll also need to know if you have the ability to improve economic position by negotiating out unfavorable terms, such as termination for convenience.

 How well do you know each customer account?
 Are you able to review a summary of what the customer currently owns, whether the customer is meeting their minimum revenue commitments, how price increases have been applied, and if the customer has any non-standard service level terms?

->

-> Visibility into promising white space is extremely challenging for many telecom leaders.
+Visibility into promising white space is extremely challenging for many B2B leaders.
 You need the ability to map the customer’s current contracted product footprint, which products need to be migrated to newer strategic products, and where there are opportunities to sell them complementary products.

 Comparing the customer’s negotiated Ts & Cs and pricing to similar customers and standards is vital.
 Best-in-class teams have access to a playbook of opportunities to improve renewal effectiveness by lengthening contract terms, shortening payment terms, improving discounts, eliminating unfavorable terms, or moving the customer.